alaa-shuaibi/openflights-graph/README.md

     * Enter 2 to run Dijkstra.
         - Dijkstra takes in two input, a starting airport and an ending airport.
-        - Outputs the shortest path between the startign airport and ending airport.
+        - Outputs the shortest path between the starting airport and ending airport.

     * Enter 3 to run Landmark.
         - Landmark takes in three input: a starting airport, an ending airport, and a checkpoint airport.